amonjerro/jobsity-tech-challenge/README.md

 ## Required Supporting Services
 ---

-In order to run the system, the user must have Docker installed in their machine, as the setup and installation requires the Docker system.
+In order to run the system, users must have Docker installed in their machine, as the setup and installation requires the Docker system.

 If you don't have docker installed please follow the instructions found here[https://docs.docker.com/get-docker/]